Furniture Polish, Cleaner & Varnish Remover

 Mineral Spirits or Turpentine

 - Grate beeswax and fill one jar 3/4 full.
-Grate Paraffin wax and add to the beeswax until jar is nearly full (about 2″ from top).
+Grate Paraffin and add until jar is nearly full (about 2″ from top).
 Empty the grated wax in a double boiler and melt.

 - Remove from heat then add an equal amount of mineral spirits or turpentine (nearly a jar full)*.
 Stir to mix then pour into the two glass jars, dividing evenly.
 Seal tightly and allow to cool before using.